-In the foothills of the Nilgiris, this 321-sq-km reserve is like a classical Indian landscape painting given life: thin, spindly trees and light-slotted leaves concealing spotted chital deer and grunting wild boar.
-Also here are around 50 tigers, giving Mudumalai the highest tiger population density in India – though you'll still be very lucky to see one.
-Overall the reserve is the best place for spotting wildlife in Tamil Nadu.
-The creatures you're most likely to see include deer, peacocks, wild boar, langurs and Malabar giant squirrels.
-There's also a significant chance of sighting wild elephants (the park has several hundred) and gaur (Indian bison).
+In the Nilgiris' foothills, the newly enlarged 765-sq-km Mudumalai Tiger Reserve is like a classical Indian landscape painting given life: thin, spindly trees and light-slotted leaves conceal spotted chital deer and grunting wild boar.
+Also here are over 60 tigers, giving Mudumalai one of India's highest tiger population densities (though you'd be lucky to see one).
+Overall the reserve is Tamil Nadu's top wildlife-spotting place.
+You're most likely to see deer, peacocks, wild boar, langurs, jackals, Malabar giant squirrels, wild elephants (the park has several hundred) and gaur (Indian bison).

-Mudumalai sometimes closes for fire risk in April, May or June.
+Mudumalai sometimes closes due to fire risk in April, May or June.
 Rainy July and August are the least favourable months for visiting.